 O Holy night.
 The stars are shining brightly.
 It is the night of our dear Savior’s birth.

 Long lay the world in sin and error, pining.
 ‘Til He appeared and the soul felt its worth.

-In 1847, Placide Cappeau was the “Commissionaire of Wines” as well as a gifted poet in a small town in France.
+In 1847, Placide Cappeau was the “Commissionaire of Wines,” as well as a gifted poet, in a small town in France.
 Not at all known for his church attendance, Cappeau was surprised when his parish priest asked him to pen a poem for Christmas mass.
 Taking the Priest’s guidance to meditate on the birth narrative in Luke’s gospel, Cappeau responded with "Cantique de Noel" while on a journey to Paris.
-Our hymn, so celebrated today and established as O Holy Night, started with this poem.
+This Christmas hymn, still sung today and known to us as O Holy Night, started with this poem.

 In true poetic fashion, Cappeau captures the gospel metaphors of light coming into the darkness with the first line.
 Even though it is night, the stars are brightly shining.
 For the Savior to be born at night speaks to the human condition that so desperately needs Him.
 We stumble in the darkness without that Light.
 The poet goes on to describe just what sort of darkness we are living in.
 Without the Savior’s light, we dwell in sin and error-- pining.

 Pining isn’t a word I’ve ever used on my own.
 I remember the older men in my life using it, usually like this: “Quit pining after that girl!”
 It is a word for suffering and waiting, longing for the return of something that is missed.
 Cappeau lifts our bleak circumstances to the front of his poem.
 We long for something to be made right even if we can’t put our finger on what that is specifically.
 Darkness often hides the particular.